 The Special session on Algorithm and Computation of the International Conference on Computational Intelligence in Information System (CIIS 2016)

-The International Conference on Data Communication Networking (DCNET 2016; DCNET 2017).
+The International Conference on Data Communication Networking (DCNET 2016; DCNET 2017; DCNET 2018).
 DCNET is part of ICETE, the International Joint Conference on e-Business and Telecommunications

 He was member of the Organizing Committee of Graph Drawing 1997, 2003, 2008 (co-chair).

-He taught many courses of Computer Science Fundamentals, Theory of Computing, Computer Networks, Algorithms and Data Structures, Information Visualization, and Information Systems at the Third University of Rome.
+He taught many courses of Computer Science Fundamentals, Theory of Computing, Computer Networks, Algorithms and Data Structures, Information Visualization, and Information Systems at the Roma Tre University.